-You may think you’re free from the dangers of influenza exposure in the safety of your own home.
+You may think you’re free from the dangers of influenza exposure in the safety of your own home, but this isn’t true.
 Unlike other visitors, germs don’t knock on your front door.

 Countertops, especially those in the kitchen and bathroom, are teeming with germs.
-These are also settings where we are most in contact with our mouths, noses, and genitalia.
+These are also settings where we are most in contact with our:

-If you prepare a snack on a contaminated surface, chances are you will be ingesting those germs.
-Any object that children touch should be sanitized as well, including toys, faucets, and floors.
-One tip from the USDA is to disinfect your kitchen sponges in the microwave for at least one minute to get rid of germs.
+If you prepare a snack on a contaminated surface, chances are you’ll ingest those germs.
+Any object that children touch should be sanitized, including:

-If you do become exposed to influenza, it will usually last about seven to 10 days.
+If you do become exposed to influenza, it usually lasts about seven to 10 days.
 Symptoms may include:

 There is no cure for the flu, but you can take steps to reduce discomfort and feel better.

-Rest is important when combating any illness.
-Not only does it keep you indoors and prevent you from spreading the disease to others, it can also help your body to recover more quickly.
-Being sick is physically and emotionally exhausting.
-Sleeping and lying down are necessary steps for recovery.
+Rest is important when fighting any illness.
+Rest keeps you indoors and prevents you from spreading the disease to others.
+It can also help your body to recover more quickly.
+Being sick is physically and mentally exhausting.
+Sleeping or laying down are necessary steps for recovery.

 A high fever causes the body to sweat and lose vital fluids.
 This can quickly lead to dehydration.
-Drinking liquids not only replaces lost fluids, it also eases an irritated throat and helps flush out mucus and toxins.
+Drinking liquids replaces lost fluids and helps flush out mucus and toxins.

-Hot tea with lemon and honey may soothe a scratchy throat.
+Liquids can help soothe a scratchy and irritated throat.
+Hot tea with lemon and honey is a good choice, which can also help reduce cough.
 Other good options are:

 - fruit juice